tinted-theming/base16-builder-node/README.md

 The easiest thing is to simply maintain your template repository inside your base16-build working folder (or symlink it).

-You could facilitate this with a tiny build script, etc:
+You could facilitate this easily (from inside your template dir) with a tiny build script, etc:

 ```shell
 #!/bin/bash